fetchai/ledger/docs/style-guide.md

 ## Structs

-* Use structs for passive data and, in some cases, template meta-programming.
+Use structs for Plain Old Data (POD) and, in some cases, template meta-programming.
 Use `classes` for everything else.

 ``` c++
 struct Person